Load Bearing Wall Removal Cost

 For all this and more, continue below!

-- Cost Factors of Removing a Load Bearing Wall
+Average Cost of Removing a Load Bearing Wall:

 How Much Does It Cost to Remove a Load Bearing Wall?

 Removing a load bearing wall in your home is a lot different from removing a non-load bearing wall.
-Load bearing walls are put in place to support the weight of the house, so removing it can be quite dangerous if you don’t do it correctly.
+Load-bearing walls are put in place to support the weight of the house, so removing it can be dangerous if you don’t do it correctly.

-The average cost to remove a load bearing wall is around £1200-£1750, however, this price can vary depending on a number of factors including your location, and the size of the wall to be removed.
-Those located in London can expect to pay considerably more for the work.
+The average cost to remove a load bearing wall is around £1,200 to £1,750, however, this price can vary depending on a number of factors including your location, and the size of the wall to be removed.
+Those who are in London can expect to pay more.

 The above price is for the cost of removing the load bearing wall alone.
 However, there are some other costs that you may need to think about with this type of job.